Best Database Administration Bachelor's Programs 2025

 What makes University of Nevada-Las Vegas stand out: UNLV integrates database administration training within its Management Information Systems program, uniquely positioning graduates for the data-intensive gaming and hospitality industries that define Las Vegas's economy.

-Hakia Insight: University of Nevada-Las Vegas's partnerships with MGM Resorts International and Caesars Entertainment translate research into real-world experience — a key differentiator for hiring managers.
+Hakia Insight: University of Nevada-Las Vegas's direct partnerships with MGM Resorts International and Caesars Entertainment give students a competitive edge through industry-embedded projects and recruiting pipelines.

 Degree Programs: MS in Management Information Systems (2 years); MBA/MS in Management Information Systems Dual Degree (3 years); BS in Business Administration, Information Systems (4 years)